in time & on time (difference)

 Difference between ‘in time & on time’

-(How to differentiate ‘in time’ and ‘on time’)
+How to distinguish between ‘in time’ and ‘on time’

 When and how are ‘in time’ and ‘on time’ used?

 The English time adverbials in time and on time are often confused when used.
-Both expressions sound similar; however, they have a slight difference in meaning.
-For details on where they can appear in a sentence, see adverbials of indefinite time and the grammatical modifier.
-Compare their usage and sense they express in the following examples:
+Although they sound similar, they have slightly different meanings.
+For details of where they can appear in a sentence, see adverbials of indefinite time and the grammatical modifier.
+Compare their usage and the sense they express in the following examples:

-• The expression ‘in time’ is used in the sense of ‘early enough’, which means that some time remains:
+• The expression ‘in time’ is used in the sense of ‘early enough’, which means that there is still some time left:

 • “Will you be ready in time for the meeting?”